King Hill

-Stuart King Hill (November 8, 1936 – July 14, 2012) was an American professional football quarterback and punter in the National Football League (NFL) who played for the Chicago / St. Louis Cardinals, Philadelphia Eagles, and Minnesota Vikings.
+Stuart King Hill (November 8, 1936 – July 14, 2012) was an American professional football player who was a quarterback and punter in the National Football League (NFL) for the Chicago / St. Louis Cardinals, Philadelphia Eagles, and Minnesota Vikings.
+He played college football for the Rice Owls.

 Early life and college football

-Hill was born on November 8, 1936, in Hamilton, Texas to Earl and Dorothy Hill.
+Hill was born on November 8, 1936, in Hamilton, Texas, to Earl and Dorothy Hill.
 After attending Brazosport High School in Freeport, Texas, where he was a multi-sport athlete, Hill went to Rice Institute in Houston, and played football under College Football Hall of Fame coach Jess Neely.
 He played offense, defense and punted on the Rice team.
 On offense, he split time as quarterback of the Owls with Frank Ryan, who also later played in the NFL.

 Hill was an Associated Press (AP) All-American in 1957.
 In his two years playing quarterback (1956 and 1957), Hill passed for eight touchdowns and rushed for eight touchdowns, and had rates of 118.1 and 139.3 respectively.

 On November 16, 1957, the Owls engineered one of the biggest victories in program history.
 The Owls faced number 1 ranked Texas A&M, who had not lost in 18 games, coached by Bear Bryant (who had tried to recruit Hill out of high school).
 Hill played the majority of the game at quarterback when Ryan sprained his knee early; served as punter on booming punts; intercepted two passes as a safety in the fourth quarter; and made a touchdown-saving tackle on John David Crow (winner of the Heisman Trophy that year) as Rice held on to win 7–6.
 (Ironically, Crow and Hill would become teammates in the NFL and good friends in life.)
 Aggies coach Bear Bryant, who had always praised Hill, said, "'He did everything but take up tickets.'"

 It propelled the Owls to the Southwest Conference title (their last until 1994), and they played in the Cotton Bowl on New Year's Day, where Rice lost to Navy.
 At the end of the year, Rice was ranked eighth in the nation by the Associated Press, and 7th by United Press International.
 He also played on the golf team for the program, as well as the basketball team.

 Hill was inducted into the Rice Owls Hall of Fame in 1974.